 (1) The local government of each district must ensure that —

-(a) an environmental health officer, or a person under the direction of an environmental health officer, collects 2 water samples (one for bacteria, one for amoeba) from each water body of each aquatic facility in the district at least once per month; and
+(a) an authorised officer, or a person under the direction of an authorised officer, collects 2 water samples (one for bacteria, one for amoeba) from each water body of each aquatic facility in the district at least once per month; and

-(b) the water samples are given to a laboratory approved by the EDPH for microbiological analysis; and
+(b) the water samples are given to a laboratory approved by the Chief Health Officer for microbiological analysis; and

 (c) the water samples are collected, stored and transported to the laboratory in accordance with the requirements of the laboratory.

-(2A) For the purposes of subregulation (1)(a), a person is under the direction of an environmental health officer if the person is under the regular and frequent, but not necessarily continuous and personal, supervision of the officer.
+(2A) For the purposes of subregulation (1)(a), a person is under the direction of an authorised officer if the person is under the regular and frequent, but not necessarily continuous and personal, supervision of the officer.

-(2) The EDPH may approve a laboratory if it is accredited by the National Association of Testing Authorities (NATA).
+(2) The Chief Health Officer may approve a laboratory if it is accredited by the National Association of Testing Authorities (NATA).

-(3) A local government need not comply with subregulation (1) in relation to a particular aquatic facility if the EDPH has granted the local government an exemption in relation to the facility.
+(3) A local government need not comply with subregulation (1) in relation to a particular aquatic facility if the Chief Health Officer has granted the local government an exemption in relation to the facility.

-(4) The EDPH may grant an exemption if satisfied that —
+(4) The Chief Health Officer may grant an exemption if satisfied that —

-(a) it is impractical for an environmental health officer of the local government to comply with one or more of the requirements of subregulation (1); and
+(a) it is impractical for an authorised officer of the local government to comply with one or more of the requirements of subregulation (1); and

 (b) the operator of the facility can ensure that the water samples are taken at least once per month and that the other requirements of subregulation (1) are complied with.

-(5) The EDPH may revoke an exemption if —
+(5) The Chief Health Officer may revoke an exemption if —

 (a) satisfied that the circumstance in subregulation (4)(a) is no longer the case; or